 Common in the Himalayas and other parts of South Asia, Green Backed Tits have a sweet twittering calls, and nest in tree hollows.

 Also known as the Indian Crow or the grey necked crow, the house crow is identifiable from its other crow cousins by the lighter grey colouration of neck and underparts.
 Originating from the Indian subcontinent, it is a scavenging animal, and thrives wherever humans are.
 Considered to be invasive, and regarded as a pest, it has been exterminated in places like Australia, where it arrived via ship, along with humans.

 The Turtle Dove has feathers of a lovely, earthy colour, and a soothing murmuring call.
 These birds belong to the pigeon and dove family, and are found commonly across Asia.

 The Hoopoe is named onomatopoeically, which means that its name resembles the sound that it makes.
 These distinctive looking birds are found across the world, and were sacred in ancient Egypt; they are depicted on the walls of tombs and temples.
 They also feature in numerous scriptures and ancient texts.

-The Blue Whistling Thrush strikes a dignified pose as it perches on some river-stones.
 Blue Whistling Thrushes have dark blue feathers with stylish, shiny spangling over their bodies.
 They live near streams and rivers, building nests in hollows nearby, and feeding on snails and insects, and mice, when they can catch one.
 Their distinct call sounds eerily like a human whistling.